No one ends up in Terlingua, Texas by accident.

 Regardless of how many miles accumulate on the dashboard odometer, the town is a million miles away from the modern world.
-Terilingua is desert town doing a slow dance with the powerful grip of nature in one direction and while people searching for a brief reprise from an overly connected world pull from another.
+Terlingua is desert town doing a slow dance with the powerful grip of nature in one direction and while people searching for a brief reprise from an overly connected world pull from another.
 Instinctively you find yourself rooting for the former.

 “By Terilingua standards I am well off,” said a man with bottle-dark hair leaning from a barstool in the fabled Starlight Theater.
 His words are both truthful and ironic.